kevinDNx/CS122-Final-Project/README.md

 3. Analysis and Visualization.

-To enhance data visualization, we will integrate Matplotlib and Plotly, enabling dynamic and interactive graphs and charts.
-Users can explore their data in an engaging and insightful manner, with options to zoom, pan, and analyze data points.
-Furthermore, Folium will be used to seamlessly incorporate interactive maps, enabling users to visualize geospatial data with ease.
+To enhance data visualization, we will integrate Matplotlib, enabling dynamic and interactive graphs and charts.
+Users can explore their data and analyze data points.
 This combination of Tkinter, Matplotlib, Plotly, and Folium ensures that our interface not only conveys information effectively but also offers an engaging and visually appealing user experience.

 5. Interface.